-Hold the power supply module lever and press the PSU latch (A) then pull the power supply module (B) out of the system chassis.
+- Hold the power supply module lever and press the PSU latch then pull the power supply module out of the system chassis. - 3.
+Get the replacement power supply module.

-- Get the replacement power supply module. - Insert the replacement power supply module into the chassis then push it inwards until the latch locks into place.
+Insert the replacement power supply module into the chassis then push it inwards until the latch locks into place.

-2.8.3 Replacing optical drive (optional)
+2.8.3 Removing the Slim type optical drive (optional)

-This server system supports a slim-type optical disk drive.
+This server system supports Slim type optical disk drives.

-To replace the optical disk drive:
+To remove or uninstall the slim type optical disk drive: